FilipeTheAnalyst/DataAnalystProject_SQL_PBI_VolcanicEvents/README.md

       ,[Latitude]
       ,[Longitude]
       ,[Elevation (m)]
-      ,[Type]
+      ,Case
+			When Type like '%volcanoes' THEN REPLACE(Type, 'volcanoes', 'volcano') ELSE Type
+		END AS Type
       ,[VEI] as 'Volcanic Explosivity Index (VEI)'
 	  ,Case
-			When VEI = 0 THEN 'Non-Explosive'
-			When VEI = 1 THEN 'Small'
-			When VEI = 2 THEN 'Moderate'
-			When VEI = 3 THEN 'Moderate-Large'
-			When VEI = 4 THEN 'Large'
-			When VEI >= 5 THEN 'Very Large'
-			ELSE 'Unknown'
-		END AS 'VEI General Description' -- General description for visualization purposes ,Case
 			When VEI = 0 THEN 'Gentle'
 			When VEI = 1 THEN 'Effusive'
-			When VEI IN (2, 3, 4) THEN 'Explosive'
+			When VEI = 2 THEN 'Explosive'
+			When VEI = 3 THEN 'Catastrophic'
+			When VEI = 4 THEN 'Cataclysmic'
-			When VEI = 5 THEN 'Cataclysmic'
+			When VEI = 5 THEN 'Paroxysmic'
-			When VEI = 6 THEN 'Paroxysmal'
+			When VEI = 6 THEN 'Colossal'
-			When VEI >= 7 THEN 'Colossal'
+			When VEI = 7 THEN 'Super-colossal'
 			ELSE 'Unknown'
-		END AS 'VEI Qualitative Description' -- Qualitative description for visualization purposes ,[Agent] AS 'Agent Fatalities Code'
+		END AS 'Volcanic Explosivity Index (VEI) Description' -- VEI description for visualization purposes ,[Agent] AS 'Agent Fatalities Code'
 	  ,Case
 			When LEN(Agent) - LEN(REPLACE(Agent, ',', '')) = 0 THEN Agent